treyhunner/treyhunner.github.com/source/_posts/2019-04-18-python-builtins-worth-learning.markdown

 True
 ```

-If you're [overloading operators][] you might need to use `isinstance`, but in general we try to avoid strong type checking in Python so we don't see these much.
+If you're [overloading operators][] (e.g. customizing what the `+` operator does on your class) you might need to use `isinstance`, but in general we try to avoid strong type checking in Python so we don't see these much.

 In Python we usually prefer duck typing over type checking.
 These functions actually do a bit more than the strong type checking I noted above ([the behavior of both can be customized][subclasscheck]) so it's actually possible to practice a sort of `isinstance`-powered duck typing with abstract base classes like [collections.abc.Iterable][].